 3) You’re Tired of an Endless String of Diets with Little to Show for It

-Every year another diet book captures society’s imagination.
+Every year another diet trend captures society’s imagination.
 In the US, about 5 million diet books are sold every year.

 Each one offers a similar promise.
 A quick fix.
 A guaranteed result.

 Some of these books have scientifically solid and helpful information.
 Others are smeared in snake oil.
 But, too often this endless slew of books contribute to our information overwhelm and desire for the next shiny object.